Orangutan: Taxonomy and phylogeny

 The orangutan was first described scientifically in 1758 in the Systema Naturae of Carl Linnaeus as Homo troglodytes.
 It was renamed Simia pygmaeus in 1760 by his student Christian Emmanuel Hopp and given the name Pongo by Lacépède in 1799.
 The populations on the two islands were suggested to be separate species when P. abelii was described by French naturalist René Lesson in 1827.
 In 2001, P. abelii was confirmed as a full species based on molecular evidence published in 1996, and three distinct populations on Borneo were elevated to subspecies (P. p. pygmaeus, P. p. morio and P. p. wurmbii).
 The description in 2017 of a third species, P. tapanuliensis, from Sumatra south of Lake Toba, came with a surprising twist: it is more closely related to the Bornean species, P. pygmaeus than to its fellow Sumatran species, P. abelii.

 The Sumatran orangutan genome was sequenced in January 2011.
-Following humans and chimpanzees, the Sumatran orangutan became the third species of great ape to have its genome sequenced.
-Subsequently, the Bornean species had its genome sequenced.
-Bornean orangutans (P. pygmaeus) have less genetic diversity than in Sumatran ones (P. abelii), despite populations being six to seven times higher in Borneo.
-The researchers hope these data may help conservationists preserve the endangered ape, as well as learn more about human genetic diseases.
+Following humans and chimpanzees, the Sumatran orangutan became the third species of great ape whose genome was sequenced.
+Subsequently, the Bornean species's genome was sequenced.
+Bornean orangutans (P. pygmaeus) exhibit less genetic diversity than Sumatran orangutans (P. abelii), despite the latter's population being six to seven times greater.
+The researchers hope these genetic data may help conservationists preserve the endangered ape, as well as learn more about human genetic diseases.
 Similarly to gorillas and chimpanzees, orangutans have 48 diploid chromosomes, in contrast to humans, which have 46.

 According to molecular evidence, within apes (superfamily Hominoidea), the gibbons diverged during the early Miocene between 24.1 and 19.7 million years ago (mya), and the orangutans diverged from the African great ape lineage between 19.3 and 15.7 mya.
 Israfil and colleagues (2011) estimated based on mitochondrial, Y-linked, and X-linked loci that the Sumatran and Bornean species diverged 4.9 to 2.9 mya.
 By contrast, the 2011 genome study suggested that these two species diverged as recently as circa 400,000 years ago.
 The study also found that orangutans evolved at a slower pace than both chimpanzees and humans.
 A 2017 genome study found that the Bornean and Tapanuli orangutans diverged from Sumatran orangutans about 3.4 mya, and from each other around 2.4 mya.
 Millions of years ago, orangutans travelled from mainland Asia to Sumatra and then Borneo as the islands were connected by land bridges during the recent glacial periods when sea levels were much lower.
 The present range of Tapanuli orangutans is thought to be close to where ancestral orangutans first entered what is now Indonesia from mainland Asia.